hwwhww/consensus-specs/specs/_features/peerdas/das-core.md

 In this construction, we entend the blobs using one-dimension erasure coding extension.
 The matrix comprises maximum `MAX_BLOBS_PER_BLOCK` rows and fixed `NUMBER_OF_COLUMNS` columns, with each row containing a `Blob` and its corresponding extension.

-## Row/Column gossip
+## Column gossip

 ### Parameters

-1. For each row -- use `blob_sidecar_{subnet_id}` subnets, where each blob index maps to the `subnet_id`.
-2. For each column -- use `data_column_sidecar_{subnet_id}` subnets, where each column index maps to the `subnet_id`.
+For each column -- use `data_column_sidecar_{subnet_id}` subnets, where each column index maps to the `subnet_id`.
 The sidecars can be computed with `get_data_column_sidecars(signed_block: SignedBeaconBlock, blobs: Sequence[Blob])[]` helper.

-To custody a particular row or column, a node joins the respective gossip subnet.
-Verifiable samples from their respective row/column are gossiped on the assigned subnet.
+To custody a particular column, a node joins the respective gossip subnet.
+Verifiable samples from their respective column are gossiped on the assigned subnet.

 ### Reconstruction and cross-seeding

-In the event a node does *not* receive all samples for a given row/column but does receive enough to reconstruct (e.g., 50%+, a function of coding rate), the node should reconstruct locally and send the reconstructed samples on the subnet.
+In the event a node does *not* receive all samples for a given column but does receive enough to reconstruct (e.g., 50%+, a function of coding rate), the node should reconstruct locally and send the reconstructed samples on the subnet.

-Additionally, the node should send (cross-seed) any samples missing from a given row/column they are assigned to that they have obtained via an alternative method (ancillary gossip or reconstruction).
-E.g., if the node reconstructs `row_x` and is also participating in the `column_y` subnet in which the `(x, y)` sample was missing, send the reconstructed sample to `column_y`.

 *Note*: A node always maintains a matrix view of the rows and columns they are following, able to cross-reference and cross-seed in either direction.